abetkin/mi/README.md

 - Migrations dependencies

   Migrations are executed in the order of their names.
-Timestamp is also preserver though
+Timestamp is also preserved though

 - Only postresql is supported